pzaino/thecrowler/doc/config_yaml.md

 configuration does not seed domain-specific production metrics.
 If a metric does not specify `failure_policy`, it inherits `log_skip`. `fail_indexing` propagates an emitter error through the indexing transaction; `log`, `skip`, and the default `log_skip` keep indexing non-fatal.

+For a complete workflow, safe examples, emitter timing, registration boundary, aggregation, reaggregation, retention, and API queries, see [Time-series observations and aggregates](timeseries.md).
+All files under [`examples/timeseries/`](../examples/timeseries/) are examples rather than built-in behavior.